Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 The giant ship does not sail on the sea

-The giant ship is on the ground
+A giant ship is sailing on the ground

-An iron nose has grown into the ground,
+The iron nose has grown into the ground,

 Digs, digs, loosens the earth.
 (Plow)

-Rides a steel horse growls
+A steel horse rides and growls

 A cow walks in the field